 Another long running industry in the town is St Austell Brewery.
 Founded in 1851 by Walter Hicks it has grown to become easily the biggest brewery in Cornwall with a string of pubs.
 The brewery is open to the public for tours

-If you are looking for a busy resort, try Carlyon Bay, although this is somewhat of a construction site at the time of writing due to 'The Beach' appartment development.
+If you are looking for a busy resort, try Carlyon Bay, although this is somewhat of a construction site at the time of writing due to various ongoing (or not) development.
 Other popular nearby beaches include Duporth and Porthpean.
 If you prefer somewhere quieter and smaller, Polkerris is ideal for swimming.

 Not far from this delightful cove are the two former homes of local author Daphne du Maurier.
 On Gribbin Head stands Menabilly, the Manderly of Rebecca, whilst closer to the Par-Fowey road is Kilmarth, the original House on the Strand.
 Neither of these properties is open to the public, although there are several coastal walks passing close by.